lafaspot/logfast/README.txt

-# logfast
-Logger that scales better for multi cpus machines and large number of threads
+Logger that is designed to scale better for multiple cpus machines and reduce contention when using large number of threads.

-# to build before you submit a PR
+- To build before you submit a PR
-mvn clean install
+$ mvn clean install

-# for contibutors run deploy to do a push to nexus servers
+- For contibutors run deploy to do a push to nexus servers
-mvn clean deploy -Dgpg.passphrase=[pathPhrase]
+$ mvn clean deploy -Dgpg.passphrase=[pathPhrase]